 MAY 6, 2005

 Here are the three principles I mentioned in the Marijuana Policy Project grantees' training workshop on Individual Donor Outreach—Getting Major Gifts: 1.
 We don’t surprise people—it’s not Ambush Fundraising.
 People need to know that you plan to ask them for a major gift.
+We don’t think of major gift fundraising as a time to twist their arms, hit them up, or any other violent image.
 We never, ever talk this way, even internally.
-To join us.